silverstripe/silverstripe-userhelp-content/docs/en/for-website-content-editors/forms.md

 ## Before we begin:

+* Make sure that your SilverStripe installation has the [Userforms module](http://addons.silverstripe.org/add-ons/silverstripe/userforms) installed.
 * Make sure you are in the "Pages" section on the Navigation Tabs.

 ## Creating and editing forms